 Edith Standen – American Monuments Woman

-Edith Standen was a British-American art historian and monuments officer during World War Two.
+Edith Standen was a British-American art historian and monuments officer during WW2.
 She later worked for the Met, where she became a textiles expert.
-This is her story.

 Resurrecting Female Artists – an interview with Eve Kahn